-The required bearing lengths for beams, columns and joists to prevent crushing of the wood at bearing points is a commonly overlooked aspect of the design process.
-The following tables list the Allowable Bearing Stress (also called compression perpendicular to grain $[f{c\perp}]$) for commonly used beam and plate members and allowable end grain stress for different column materials $[f{c\parallel}]$ (please note that the Allowable Stress-End Grain value for columns should not be used alone to size a column, things such as the length of the column and how it is used will reduce the allowable load for columns).
+The required bearing lengths for beams, columns, and joists to prevent crushing of the wood at bearing points is a commonly overlooked aspect of the design process.
+The following tables list the Allowable Bearing Stress (also called compression perpendicular to grain $[f{c\perp}]$ for commonly used beam and plate members and allowable end grain stress for different column materials [fc||] (please note that the Allowable Stress-End Grain value for columns should not be used alone to size a column, things such as the length of the column and subsequent bracing, application of load, and other effects may reduce the allowable load for columns).
 The second page provides an example on how to check to make sure there is adequate bearing area based on the member reaction.